Paying for diagnostic testing

 - How do you support people on a low income or if the cost will cause financial stress?

-- How much are travel and parking costs?
+- How much will travel and parking cost?

 You can choose a different provider from the one suggested by your doctor if they offer the test you need.